output configuration representation

 What policy the compositor will employ regarding its use of variable refresh rate.

-Subpixel geometry information
+subpixel geometry information

 This enumeration describes how the physical pixels on an output are laid out.

-Transform from framebuffer to output
+transform from framebuffer to output

 This describes the transform, that a compositor will apply to a surface to compensate for the rotation or mirroring of an output device.